FFFSTANZA/Folonite.js-Doc/features.md

 ### **Benefits**:
 - **Secure Your APIs**: Use authentication to protect sensitive routes.
 - **Easily Parse JSON Requests**: Folonite.js includes built-in support for parsing JSON request bodies, making it easy to handle form submissions and API requests.

 ---

+### **9. How to Use the Folonite.js Backend**

+#### 1. **Enabling the Backend**
+To enable the backend in Folonite.js, simply change the configuration in the project’s settings:
+- Navigate to the `config.js` file.
+- Set the `backendEnabled` flag to `true`.

+Once enabled, the backend will start automatically when the application runs.

+#### 2. **Accessing the Backend**
+The backend runs on a default port (5000) or a custom port that you can set via an environment variable.
+You can access the backend API at `http://localhost:5000` (or the specified port).

+#### 3. **Customizing the Backend**
+The backend includes a basic setup to handle API requests.
+You can easily add or modify routes to suit your application’s needs.
+All backend logic can be extended as required.

+#### 4. **Disabling the Backend**
+If you don’t need the backend, you can disable it by setting the `backendEnabled` flag to `false` in the configuration.
+This allows you to run Folonite.js purely as a frontend framework without any backend logic.

+#### 5. **Environment Variables**
+You can control the backend port by setting the `BACKEND_PORT` environment variable.
+If not set, it will default to port 5000.

+---